greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 ### Frame extraction

-After videos are downloaded and analyzed for relevance, the extract_frames.py script can be run to extract frames:
+After videos are downloaded and analyzed for relevance, to extract frames from all videos, run the bash script:

+	bash extract_all_frames.sh

+Alternatively, the extract_frames.py script can be run to extract frames:

 	conda activate depthanything
 	python extract_frames.py --start <start_index> --end <end_index>

+Or use the extract_frames.slurm script:

+	sbatch extract_frames.slurm <start> <end>